BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - **[\[webroot path\]](Readme_md/InputPath.md)**:
  Relative path to the web root (starting folder 'wwwroot' is ignored).
 - **[\[input path\]](Readme_md/InputPath.md)**:
  Folder where to locate the input files.
-Path relative to json-file and no starting or ending slash.
+Path relative to [webroot path] and must start with '/'.
 - **[\[using statements\]](Readme_md/UsingStatements.md)**:
  List of generated using statements at the top of ITSRuntime.
 - **[\[invoke function\].\[sync enabled\]](#invoke)**: